sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 ![img](https://i.imgur.com/zmItFrW.png)
 ![img](https://i.imgur.com/CVMGCL8.png)

-**⚠️ADVICE⚠️:  THIS IS A ULTRA WIP PROJECT TRYING TO RUN THE SYSTEM, MAY BE HAVE SOME ACPI PROBLEMS**
+**⚠️ADVICE⚠️:  THIS IS A ULTRA WIP PROJECT TRYING TO RUN THE SYSTEM, MAY BE HAVE SOME ACPI PROBLEMS, IF YOU WANT TO TRY, USE THIS [PRE-RELEASE EFI](https://github.com/sebasrock156/Acer-E5-572-TMP246-OpenCore/releases/tag/tahoe-pr-rc1)**

 **Now, the hardware**: